Saalim-Baba/Saalim-Baba/README.md

 - 🌐 Visit my projects and let's elevate ideas to reality.

 ## Collaboration
 - I'm always on the lookout for innovative collaboration and teamwork opportunities.
-If you're interested in creating something together, don't hesitat to contact me!
+If you're interested in creating something together, don't hesitate to contact me!

 ## Languages spoken